HOLIDAY, Florida (WPVI) -- Roy Halladay had a passion for flying airplanes that nearly matched his love of baseball.

-Halladay's passion for piloting cost him his life Tuesday when his private plane crashed into the Gulf of Mexico.
+Halladay died Tuesday when that private plane crashed into the Gulf of Mexico.
 He was 40.

 RELATED: Roy Halladay's plane was not your typical small plane